kubernetes/community/community-membership.md

 - Have made multiple contributions to the project or community.
 Contribution may include, but is not limited to:
     - Authoring or reviewing PRs on GitHub
     - Filing or commenting on issues on GitHub
-    - Contributing to SIG or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
+    - Contributing to SIG, subproject, or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
 - Subscribed to [kubernetes-dev@googlegroups.com]
-- Are actively contributing to 1 or more areas.
+- Actively contributing to 1 or more subprojects.
 - Sponsored by 2 reviewers. **Note the following requirements for sponsors**:
     - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
     - Sponsors must be reviewers or approvers in at least 1 OWNERS file (in any repo in the Kubernetes GitHub organization)
     - Sponsors must be from multiple member companies to demonstrate integration across community.
 - Send an email to *kubernetes-membership@googlegroups.com* with:
    - CC: your sponsors on the message
    - Subject: `REQUEST: New membership for <your-GH-handle>`
    - Body: Confirm that you have joined kubernetes-dev@googlegroups.com (e.g. `I have joined kubernetes-dev@googlegroups.com`)
    - Body: GitHub handles of sponsors
    - Body: List of contributions (PRs authored / reviewed, Issues responded to, etc)
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`